 Supports multiple soil and sediment types that all interact with flowing water

 Ground water simulation.
 Penetration based on soil and rock porosity and evaporation.

-Biosphere model based on seeding plants & trees.
-Seeds are sensitive to:
+Biosphere growth model based on seeding plants & trees.
+Plants and seeds are sensitive to:

 Sandiness of soil

 Competition with other plants